amin-abbasiy/EchoServer/README.md

 Note. at the moment no extra attributes accepted from input, all data is restricted to specified data, you can add data only to headers and body keys

+## Test
+using this command you can run application tests

+    $ rspec

 ## Application Modules